Msender98/venmo_scrape/README.md

 # Analyzing Social Networks Using Public Venmo Data
 This repository holds tools written in python to scrape public venmo data.
-Thy can be use to download, map and analyze venmo user's behavior and networks.
+They can be use to download, map and analyze venmo user's behavior and networks.

 ## Example:
 The analysis ipython notebook above walks through an example analysis.
 It uses a little natural language processing to categorize transactions and the networkx library: https://networkx.github.io/ to rank similar users.